Skip to main content

 2. Student signed in with an email address

-To help us fix this, we'll need:
+To help us fix this, we'll need the following information:

 1. The teacher's email address (to transfer any existing books made by the student)